TUMFARSynchrony/SynthARium/CONTRIBUTING.md

 The following conventions should be followed when working on experimental-hub.

 ### Git Commit Messages
-- Use the present tense ("Add feature" not "Added feature")
+- Use the past tense ("Added feature" not "Add feature")
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Provide a more detailed description in the next line, if the first line is not descriptive enough